Fortress of Luxembourg: Expansion of the city

 While the demolition work undertaken might be viewed today as the dismantling of a historic monument, it was perceived at the time as an act of liberation.
 The fortress was the very visible symbol of foreign domination, and additionally its various masters of the fortress had restricted new construction to avoid influencing the defensive military strategy at the heart of the fortress.
 As the corset of the fortifications disappeared, the city could expand for the first time since the 14th century.

-In the west the Boulevard Royal was built, running adjacent to the Municipal Park.
+In the west the Boulevard Royal was built, running adjacent to the Municipal Park designed by the French landscape architect Édouard André.
 In the south, the new Adolphe Bridge opened up the Bourbon Plateau for development, with its Avenue de la Liberté.
 This area witnessed the construction of a harmonious blend of houses, imposing edifices (the Banque et Caisse d'Épargne de l'État, the ARBED building, the central railway station) and squares such as the Place de Paris.

 Additionally, the residential quarters of Limpertsberg and Belair were created.